practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 TBD

-Building a standalone executable is easy in Ciao Prolog: _$ciao comp -S ./graph_4coloring_Germany2b_Ciao.pl_, with the _-S_ switch to build a standalone executable.
+Building a standalone executable is easy in Ciao Prolog: _$ciao comp -S ./graph_4coloring_Germany2b_Ciao.pl_, with the _-S_ switch for building a standalone executable.

 <br/>